vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 06/08: - create the admin account - ok

-TO DO FOR TOMORROW 07/08: - finish mass email feature
+TO DO FOR TOMORROW 07/08: - finish mass email feature - ok
-                          - admin account features (delete users, etc)
+                          - admin account features (delete users, etc) - x

+TO DO FOR TOMORROW 08/08: - work on user profile page
+                          - work on admin account features
+                          - make everything work with the /ro version of the website